-Dr. Chip Colwell is the editor-in-chief of SAPIENS, a co-host of the SAPIENS podcast, and the senior curator of anthropology at the Denver Museum of Nature & Science.
-He has authored and edited 11 books, most recently Plundered Skulls and Stolen Spirits: Inside the Fight to Reclaim Native America’s Culture.
-He currently lives in Denver, but he dreams of moving to Tristan da Cunha with his family and cat adopted from Mexico.
+Dr. Chip Colwell is the editor-in-chief of SAPIENS and co-host of the SAPIENS podcast.
+He has authored and edited 12 books, including the prize-winning Plundered Skulls and Stolen Spirits: Inside the Fight to Reclaim Native America’s Culture.

 Are Colors Universal?Subscribe

 Stringing Together an Ancient Empire’s Stories

 For centuries, Andean people encoded messages in intricate patterns of knotted and colored strings known as khipus.
 Thanks to the collaborative approach of anthropologist Sabine Hyland and others, outsiders are finally coming to understand what these khipus mean—for the people of the Andes and for the rest of us.Subscribe

 Do You Dream What I Dream?

 Anthropologist Roger Lohmann sees a ghost in a dream while working in Papua New Guinea.
 Even though he knows it’s just a dream, he’s scared long after he wakes up.
 To make sense of his dream, Lohmann explores the role dreams play in our waking life and how different cultures make sense of dream worlds.
 Do all humans dream the same?
 Or do the cultures we are immersed in shape our dreams?
 Lohmann has six cultural dream theories that offer some answers to what dreams are and what they mean.Subscribe

 What to Expect When You’re Not Expecting Down Syndrome